 RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Risk of spillage of hydrocarbons, chemicals or other dangerous goods/material.
-No cigarette buds are discarded but contained and disposed of at an appropriate facility Proper fire hazard identification signage to be placed in areas that store flammable material (i.e. hydrocarbons and gas bottles) Control and reduce the potential risk of fire by segregating and safe storage of materials Avoid potential sources of ignition by prohibiting smoking in and around facilities Firefighting equipment and fire breaks should always be at designated areas and should be maintained regularly Tailings, chemical and hydrocarbon spillages from trucks, conveyors and pipelines will be cleaned up timeously in order to prevent contamination.
+Proper fire hazard identification signage to be placed in areas that store flammable material (i.e. hydrocarbons and gas bottles) Control and reduce the potential risk of fire by segregating and safe storage of materials Avoid potential sources of ignition by prohibiting smoking in and around facilities Firefighting equipment and fire breaks should always be at designated areas and should be maintained regularly Tailings, chemical and hydrocarbon spillages from trucks, conveyors and pipelines will be cleaned up timeously in order to prevent contamination.
 Fuel and chemicals are handled with care.
 Spill kits to be at designated areas across the site or available for use during refuelling, fuel/chemical delivery or use.
 Absorption material should be available and at hand.
 Where sawdust is used it should be cleaned up immediately and not left for long periods as this poses a fire hazard.
 Equipment to be well maintained and serviced regularly and documented proof kept.
-A funnel should be available and used to avoid Daily visual inspections.
+A funnel should be available and used to avoid spillage.
+Daily visual inspections.
 Pre-start checklists on all machines.
 Incident records management.
-Exploration ManagerSite Manager spillage.

-RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Noise and vibration impact.
+Exploration Manager Site Manager Noise and vibration impact.
 Avoid noise generating activities at night, by ensuring noisy activities are avoided especially at night.
+Noise and vibrational monitoring.
+Site ManagerExploration Manager

-Ensure appropriate measures are put in place to rectify noise and vibration complaints, should they occur.
+RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Ensure appropriate measures are put in place to rectify noise and vibration complaints, should they occur.
 Scheduling of works to avoid disturbance between the hours of 7 pm and 5 am.
 Procedures for receiving complaints from nearby land users or residents to be in place and mitigation measures to be implemented should construction and exploration generate excessive noise and vibration.
 Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors.
 Residents shall be provided at least two weeks' notice of drilling operations within 1 km of their property.
-All equipment to be shut down or throttled back between periods of use.
-Noise and vibrational monitoring.
-Pre-start checklists on all machines.
-Site Manager Exploration Manager Waste generation and litter.
-Implement the waste management hierarchy across site: Avoid, reuse, recycle, then disposal through burning or dump Waste shall be collected and shall be removed on a regular basis to avoid pests and bad odours It is unlikely that hazardous material and wastes will be produced, however in the event that they do, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of OHSE Audits and inspections; Waste management inspections, Safe disposal certificates - HSE appointed person/Environmenta I Manager
+All equipment to be shut down or throttled back between periods of use. - Pre-start checklists on all machines.
+Waste generation and litter.
+Implement the waste management hierarchy across site: Avoid, reuse, recycle, then disposal through burning or dump Waste shall be collected and shall be removed on a regular basis to avoid pests and bad odours It is unlikely that hazardous material and wastes will be produced, however in the event that they do, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of the use of these materials.
+Proof of waste disposal certificates should be kept on file.
+OHSE Audits and inspections; Waste management inspections, Safe disposal certificates - HSE appointed person/Environmenta l Manager